linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 It reflected relatively slow-moving capital in the wake

-OFR Brief Series | 20-01 July 2020 | Page 4

-- f hits to balance sheets of intermediaries during the crisis, as well as general concerns over counterparty risk.
+of hits to balance sheets of intermediaries during the crisis, as well as general concerns over counterparty risk.
 Note in this case that traders that were long the basis would have profited from the basis narrowing and